 d.
 Unrestricted Electives (12 hours).
 The unrestricted electives provide students with an opportunity to further expand their doctoral training beyond the program's core courses and the restricted electives.
 Unrestricted electives may include regularly scheduled graduate courses in political science, graduate-level courses in programs outside the department, independent study courses, doctoral research courses with a highly focused student/faculty research component, and internships that enable students to gain valuable experience in a non-academic setting.
-Restricted electives may be taken at any point in the student's program of study; however, no more than a total of twelve hours of graduate course work can be from outside of the department, dissertation research, independent study, or internship; in addition, no more than a total of six hours can be from either independent study or internship.
+Restricted electives may be taken at any point in the student's program of study; however, no more than a total of twelve hours of graduate course work can be from outside of the department, dissertation research, independent study or internship; in addition, no more than a total of six hours can be from either independent study or internship.
 Students with suitable academic backgrounds may work in areas such as cyber security or science and technology taking courses in relevant departments.
-A student's faculty advisor and the department's Graduate Program Director must approve all graduate courses taken outside the department and internships.
+A student's faculty advisor and the department and internships.
 The following courses have been approved to be taken outside of the political science department: